Cover of The Phenomenology of Spirit

 GBM Assessment (Score: 9.5/10)

-The Phenomenology of Spirit is the most influential work of nineteenth-century philosophy, a sweeping account of consciousness evolving through successive stages of self-awareness toward absolute knowledge.
+The Phenomenology of Spirit is the most influential work of nineteenth-century philosophy, a broad account of consciousness evolving through successive stages of self-awareness toward absolute knowledge.
 Its celebrated master-slave dialectic — in which self-consciousness emerges only through struggle and mutual recognition — provided the conceptual framework that Karl Marx would transform into the theory of class struggle.
-The work profoundly shaped Kierkegaard, existentialism, and the entire trajectory of Continental philosophy.
+The work shaped Kierkegaard, existentialism, and the entire trajectory of Continental philosophy.

 Germany, 1807